clue/reactphp-csv/README.md

 Dave,30
 ```

-CSV allows handling field values that contain spaces or the delimiting comma
+CSV allows handling field values that contain spaces, the delimiting comma or
-(think of URLs or user-provided descriptions) by enclosing them with quotes like
+even newline characters (think of URLs or user-provided descriptions) by
-this:
+enclosing them with quotes like this:

 ```
 name,comment
 Alice,"Yes, I like cheese"
+Bob,"Hello
-Bob,"Hello World!"
+World!"
 ```

 > Note that these more advanced parsing rules are often handled inconsistently